What is Safe Haven Animal Sanctuary?

 and provided with care that increases their opportunity for a safe life.

-Our mission is to offer care and a peaceful living environment for abused, physically handicapped, aged or homeless animals.
+Our mission is to offer care for abused, physically handicapped, aged or homeless animals.

 - Instilling humane principles into society via special educational programs.